Technology High School (Rohnert Park, California): Robotics Team

 Technology High School has a robotics team that currently competes in 1b (antweight) and 15lb (dogeweight) classes of combat robotics.
 In the 3D-printed plastic antweight division, beginner students are taught how to build a combat robot, the basics of electronics, and how to use computer-aided design software and 3D printers.
 More experienced students often join one of the dogeweight teams, which involve significantly larger, more complicated, and more costly bots.
 The team generally competes in both weight classes at Sacramento Bot Battles.
-In April of 2025, one member's plastic antweight bot scored first place in the competition, while the dogeweight bots scored 2nd and 4th in their bracket.
-In May of 2025, the dogeweight bots competed in the NRL Nationals in Springfield, Ohio, achieving fourth place in one case.
+In April 2025, one member's plastic antweight bot scored first place in the competition, while the dogeweight bots scored 2nd and 4th in their bracket.
+In May 2025, the dogeweight bots competed in the NRL Nationals in Springfield, Ohio, achieving fourth place in one case.
 The team has been sponsored by Designit Prototype, the Porsche Club of America, the Rohnert Park Foundation, and NECA.